Examples

 functions: static_check: handler: bolts:static_check testcases: tests/static_cases.json inputs: { ... } outputs: { ... }

-with false (default), failures are warnings and the deploy
+failures are recorded as warnings and the version still becomes